 Why worry about nuclear weapons now?
 Isn’t the Cold War over?

 As a result of the improved Russian-American relations fostered by Ronald Reagan and Mikhail Gorbachev, the world's nuclear stockpile has shrunk by about a factor of three.
-In that more benign environment, public concern about nuclear weapons has largely evaporated and progress, which was so promising twenty years ago, has slowed to a crawl and is in the process of reversing.
-Society's complacency is unwarranted because, even after the massive reductions of the last two decades, there are still over 25,000 nuclear weapons in the world.
-The world is far more dangerous than most people think, and the threat of nuclear terrorism has added a whole new dimension to the risk.
+In that more benign environment, public concern about nuclear weapons has largely evaporated and progress, which was so promising twenty years ago, has slowed to a crawl and even seen some significant reverses in recent years.
+Society's complacency is unwarranted because, even after the massive reductions of the last two decades, there are still approximately 20,000 nuclear weapons in the world.
+The world is far more dangerous than most people think, and the threats of nuclear proliferation and nuclear terrorism have added dangerous, new dimensions to the risk.

 Although clearly different in nature, nuclear terrorism and nuclear war are coupled.
 One of the possible triggers for a full-scale nuclear war is an act of nuclear terrorism.
 Particularly if directed against an American or Russian city, the resultant chaos has the potential to push the world over the nuclear cliff, much as a terrorist act in Sarajevo in 1914 was the spark that set off the First World War.

 Conversely, the danger of nuclear terrorism is increased by the large number of nuclear weapons.
-With over 25,000 still in existence and thousands of people involved in their maintenance, storage and security, the chance for error, theft or illicit sale is much too high.
+With around 20,000 still in existence and many thousands of people involved in their maintenance, storage and security, the chance for error, theft or illicit sale is much too high.
 More than fifteen years after the bipartisan Nunn-Lugar Act initiated funding for dismantling and protecting "loose nukes" in the former Soviet Union, that effort is only about half complete [NTI 2007].

 Loose nukes are not just a problem in Russia.
 On August 29, 2007, six American cruise missiles with dummy warheads were to be transported from North Dakota to Louisiana.
 After a day and a half it was discovered that missiles with real nuclear warheads had inadvertently been transferred instead [Washington Post 2007].
 Until that mistake was uncovered, these six nuclear weapons were inadequately protected from theft by terrorists and others intent on obtaining such a prize.

-Society is paying some attention to the possibility of nuclear terrorism, but section 3 of this primer provides strong evidence that such a disaster is still far too likely.
-This high risk and slow progress shows that significantly more public concern and attention is warranted for the threat of nuclear terrorism.
+Society is paying some attention to the possibility of nuclear terrorism, but the incidents described above show that such a disaster is still far too likely.
+This high risk and slow progress show that significantly more public concern and attention is needed to eliminate the threat of nuclear terrorism.
+Without that, as noted on our home page, a number of national security experts would not be surpirsed to see a nuclear terrorist attack on American soil within the next decade.

-One of the new NATO members, Estonia, is involved in a deeply emotional conflict with Russia.
+Estonia, which is already a member of NATO, is involved in a deeply emotional conflict with Russia.
 Having been horribly subjugated when it was part of the Soviet Union, the newly independent Estonia has treated its large Russian-speaking minority (one third of the population) so poorly that Amnesty International issued a report entitled "Estonia: Every third person a potential victim of discrimination."
 [Amnesty International 2006].
-Tensions reached a new high in April 2007 when Estonia removed a memorial to the Russian troops who died defeating Hitler.
+Tensions reached a high in April 2007 when Estonia removed a memorial to the Russian troops who died defeating Hitler.
 Seen as a memorial to fallen soldier-liberators by Russia and many Russian-speaking residents of Estonia, the monument was a symbol of past Russian subjugation to the majority of ethnic Estonians.
 Soon after the memorial was removed, a cyber-attack caused a major disruption of Estonia's Internet access.
 This attack was believed to have emanated from within Russia, with many people believing the Russian government to be responsible.
 With Estonia a NATO member, this raised a very serious question:

 "If a member state's communications centre is attacked with a missile, you call it an act of war.
 So what do you call it if the same installation is disabled with a cyber-attack?” asks a senior [NATO] official in Brussels.
 Estonia's defense ministry goes further: a spokesman compares the attacks to those launched against America on September 11th 2001.
 [The Economist, May 10, 2007]